chloe-glowy/free-time-helper/blog/initial-thoughts.md

 # Free Time Helper

 I'm thinking of starting a new project called Free Time Helper.
-In this article, I will have two parts:
+This article has two parts:

 1. What is the project?
 What are the core use cases?
 2. What are the APIs?
 What is the core of the architecture?